-I want you all to know that the washer is working.
+I want you all to know if the washer is working.
 It never was the fault of the washer, by the way.
-But of hooking it up at this particular place.
-Where the water pressure is too high for something like this.
+But no one (plumbers) seemed to know how to work the water hose.
+Apparently the water pressure is too high for something like this.

-He is Russian, or rather he has been here for 15 years.
+He is Russian.
 I learned a lot about him yesterday evening.
 (Because I ask a lot of questions.)

 He and his wife came here 15 years ago and apparently acquired refugee status.
 We Americans don’t know what it’s like in countries where they can tell you what religion you must be, or that you must be religious at all.
 And if you don’t follow their rules, you are imprisoned.
 Sounds archaic, doesn’t it?